Tel: +33 (0) 479088026

 Tel: +33 (0) 479082210

-A charming and incredibly rustic restaurant situated in Courchevel 1550, great for lunch and dinner.
-Its speciality is beef and meals are cooked in the open fire in the restaurant which adds to the experience.
+A cosy, rustic restaurant situated in Courchevel 1550, great for lunch and dinner.
+Its specialty is beef, with meats cooked in the open fire in the restaurant which adds to the experience.

 Tel: +33 (0)4790804 Rue des Grangettes, in the centre of 1550